archivesunleashed/aut-docs/Getting-Started.md

 Getting warcbase started is pretty easy!
 You have two dependencies: you need to have `git` installed, and you need to have Maven installed.
 On OS X, we recommend [installing homebrew](http://brew.sh/).

+Note: many of these tutorials currently assume a working knowledge of a Unix command line environment.
+For a conceptual and practical introduction, please see Ian Milligan and James Baker's "Introduction to the Bash Command Line" at the [*Programming Historian*](http://programminghistorian.org/lessons/intro-to-bash).

+Once you get to the Spark Notebook stage, you can work in your web browser.

 Install dependencies:

 ```